Finn Lau: Arrest and self-exile

 On 1 January 2020, Finn was arrested in the 2020 New Year's Day March but was released after being detained for 48 hours, as the police did not know at that time that he was a member of Stand with Hong Kong but thought he was a common protester.
 After being released, Finn returned to London, where he was working as a surveyor, and continued his activism there.
-In August 2020, an arrest warrant for Lau was issued under the newly promulgated Hong Kong National Security Law.
+In August 2020, an arrest warrant for Lau was issued under the newly promulgated Hong Kong national security law.

+In July 2023, the Hong Kong government offered a HK$ one million bounty for Lau's capture and said that Lau and other exiled activists would be "pursued for life."
+In June 2024, the Hong Kong government revoked the passport of Lau, exercising powers that it had been granted under the Safeguarding National Security Ordinance.
+Lau said in response that he had never owned or applied for a Hong Kong passport.

 Hong Kong Liberty

-On 5 October 2020, Lau publicized his real identity in a video, as he was only previously known by his online alias “I want Lam Chau”.
+On 5 October 2020, Lau publicised his real identity in a video, as he was only previously known by his online alias "I want Lam Chau".
 He also announced that he will split the "Hong Kong Liberty" team and "Stand with Hong Kong" team, and continue to lead the former.
-The two organizations will operate separately with different focuses.
+The two organisations will operate separately with different focuses.
 He stated that his future work to liberate Hong Kong will revolve around four axes: